dotX-Automation/params_manager_cpp/README.md

 void init_parameters();
 ```

-and call it in the constructor, better if it's the first thing being done after the `PManager` object is initialized.
+and call it in the constructor, better if it's the first thing being done after the `Manager` object is initialized.

 In case you want to perform a specific action when a specific parameter is updated, you must define a function member (*validator*) for your node with the following signature: